nerdlabyyc/nerdlabyyc.github.io/_posts/2015-11-26-what-works-for-women-at-work-discussion.md

 author: Heather Tovey
 author-link: http://twitter.com/hrtovey
 ---
-<span class="italic">[What Works for Women at Work: Four Patterns Working Women Need to Know](https://www.goodreads.com/book/show/17920210-what-works-for-women-at-work)</span> has been my favorite work-related read in long while.
+<span class="italic">[What Works for Women at Work: Four Patterns Working Women Need to Know](https://www.goodreads.com/book/show/17920210-what-works-for-women-at-work)</span> has been my favourite work-related read in long while.
 It's straightforward and doesn't sugar coat what it means to be a woman in the workplace.
 Joan C. Williams and Rachel Dempsey comb through 35 years of research and 127 interviews with successful women to provide the reader with a book packed full of advice.
 I recommend this book to any woman (or any ally) looking to understand more about biases at work.

 <div class="post-image image-caption">
 	<img class="align-center" src="{{site.baseurl}}/img/posts/20151126/what-works-for-women-at-work.png">